How do you stand out during the holidays?

 Include your holiday offer in the META title, description, and the page h1 tags of your website.

 Your blog is one of the best vehicles to drive traffic to your website.
-By creating holiday specific blog posts, you reach not only potential clients but your current ones as well.
-Examples of holiday-specific blog posts include:
+By creating holiday-specific blog posts, you reach not only potential clients but your current ones as well.
+Here’s an example of a holiday-specific blog post: